-One (1) Nursing Clinical Credit is equivalent to (45) clock hours One (1) Nursing (and college course) Theory credit is equivalent to (15) clock hours Credits used to calculate QPA, Add/Drop class policy is at the end of each first week/per term, without penalty

-HVK and Affiliating College Schedule Subject to Change
+One (1) Nursing Clinical Credit is equivalent to (45) clock hours One (1) Nursing (and college course) Theory credit is equivalent to (15) clock hours Credits used to calculate QPA, Add/Drop class policy is at the end of each first week/per term, without penalty HVHS and Affiliating College Schedule Subject to Change

-- Denotes Proposed Affiliate College Courses / Credit(s) and Schedule - Microbiology will lab (4 credits) is not a verified course for this cohort
+Denotes Proposed Affiliate College Courses / Credit(s) and Schedule

 Nursing Credit Equivalents

-Affiliate College General Education Courses

-Total 26-30 credits
+Affiliate College General Education Courses Total 26-30 credits

 Total Program Credits/ Clock Hours

-Total- 76-80 credits
+Total-76-80 credits

-Once admitted to the HVK SON (which includes Fall for advanced starters), ALL General education courses MUST BE TAKEN through the affiliate University in the course provided.
+Once admitted to the HVHS SON (which includes Fall for advanced starters), ALL General education courses MUST BE TAKEN through the affiliate University during the semester listed.
 Only if the course is not passed successfully and CANNOT be offered by the affiliate before graduation, or under other mitigating circumstances, may the course be taken elsewhere.
 This requires a direct written request to and approval from the Director, School of Nursing.
+Courses are placed throughout the curriculum in a strategic manner, however, placement may be altered to accommodate the best learning schedule for the individual student.

-A & P I w/ Lab 4c
+A & P I w/ Lab 4

-A & P II w/ Lab 4c
+A & P II w/ Lab

-Microbiology w/ Lab 4c

-Introduction to Psychology (Developmental) 3с
+Introduction to Psychology (Developmental)

-3c
+Introduction to Sociology

-Nursing/Medical Ethics 3c
+Nursing/Medical Ethics

-English (I) 3c
+English (I)

-Nutrition 3c1
+Nutrition

-English II 3c1
+English II

 The Heritage Valley Hospital School of Nursing is committed to fulfill all necessary educational requirements for the pre-licensure program as documented in the Student Guidebook.
-The school is prepared to respond to any interruption to in-person didactic/theory presentation by transitioning to live distance -learning with no change in course theory/credit hours.
+The school is prepared to respond to any interruption to in-person didactic/theory presentation by transitioning to live distance-learning with no change in course theory/credit hours.
 Any interruption in clinical education will be replaced with distance simulation and virtual activities as approved.
 The School of Nursing is committed to provide any additional mandated requirements to fulfill the approved educational program as documented in this Guidebook should any disruption to the established face-to-face program be encountered.